 All application materials need to be completed two weeks prior to the semester start to be considered for admission.

-Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.
+Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), apply for financial aid, and complete the University of Wisconsin System Online Admission Application.

 - A bachelor’s degree in any discipline from a regionally or nationally accredited university and a minimum grade point average (GPA) of 3.0.
 Students with a GPA less than 3.0 may be considered for provisional admission and should contact an enrollment adviser for more information.

 - Two letters of recommendation (can be professional or academic).

 - A personal statement of up to 1,000 words describing the reasons behind your decision to pursue this degree, your short- and long-term career goals, and the value you believe you will add to the learning experience of your fellow students.
 Space for the personal statement is included in the online application.

 International Applicants: Applicants whose native language is not English are required to submit (within 2 years) Test of English as a Foreign Language (TOEFL) scores.
 Official score reports must be sent directly from the testing agency to each university to which you are applying.
 Other English proficiency score results may be accepted on a case-by-case basis.